BMW 3 Series Compact: First generation (E36; 1994)

 Launched in March 1994, the E36 3 Series Compact (model code E36/5), was BMW's first hatchback since the 2002 Touring model was discontinued in 1974.
 It reportedly cost BMW $500 million USD to develop the hatchback from the E36 platform.

 From the front bumper to the A-pillar, the E36/5 is identical to the E36 saloon.
 From the A-pillar back, the E36/5 is unique.
 Although the overall length of the E36/5 is approximately 200 mm shorter than the rest of the E36 3 Series range, the length of the wheelbase is the same.
-The doors with framed windows are unique to the E36/5, rather than adopting those of the E36 saloon/wagon or the frameless ones of the E36 coupé.
+The doors with framed windows are unique to the E36/5, rather than adopting the E36 saloon/wagon's or the E36 coupé's frameless doors.

 The interior is mostly similar to the E36 saloon models, apart from the folding rear seats and dashboard which share some elements with the previous generation E30 3 Series.
 Some cost-cutting was employed in the E36/5 dashboard such as manual air conditioning, compared to the rest of the E36 lineup which had automatic climate control.

 The E36/5 front suspension uses the E36's MacPherson strut design, while the rear suspension uses a semi-trailing arm from the previous generation E30 models instead of the Z-Axle multi-link suspension used by the rest of the E36 range.
 The E36/5's rear suspension arrangement - which was also used on the Z3 - was more compact and cheaper to produce.
 Some reviewers believed that this arrangement caused the E36/5's to be prone to oversteer.

 The launch models were powered by four-cylinder petrol engines, with the range expanded over the years to include a four-cylinder compressed natural gas engine, four-cylinder diesel engines, and six-cylinder petrol engines.
 In North America, the sole model available was the 318ti, initially powered by a DOHC 1.8 litre, 138 hp inline-four BMW M42 engine.
 In 1996, in conjunction with making the car compliant with OBD-II, the M42 was replaced by the 1.9-litre M44 engine.

 A large sunroof, covered by a folding canvas roof was available from mid-1995.
 This model was known as either the California Top Edition or the Open Air Edition.

 In September 1996 (for model year 1997), the 3 Series Compact received a facelift in line with the remainder of the E36 range.
 Changes included revised tail-lights, grille, bumpers and mirrors.